rutu-sh/bootstrapping-with-kubernetes/src/chapter-2/local_k8s_setup.md

 I followed the official Docker documentation [here](https://docs.docker.com/engine/install/ubuntu/).
 Here are some points to note to ease the process:

-1. If the apt-get update fails with an error in reading from the docker.list file, make sure that the url ends with `ubuntu` and not with `debian`.
+1. If the `apt-get update` fails with an error in reading from the `docker.list` file, make sure that the url in the file ends with `ubuntu` and not with `debian`.
 2. Follow the [post installation instructions](https://docs.docker.com/engine/install/linux-postinstall/) to run Docker as a non-root user.
 Restart the machine after this step, you'll be able to run Docker commands without `sudo`.

 ### Install CRI-Dockerd on all machines